WHATS HOT

 Sitz baths: A Sitz Bath is exactly what it sounds like – you sit in a tub of warm water up to your hips for 15 minutes, two or three times a day.
 This simple treatment can help to relieve a variety of issues, including hemorrhoids, anal fissures, and perineal tears.

-Ice packs: The cold can help reduce pain and swelling immediately.
+Ice packs: The can help reduce and swelling immediately.
 By numbing the area, it can give you relief from the discomfort.
 Apply ice for no more than 15 minutes at a time so that you don’t cause more damage to the area.

 Mixed berry juice: Mixed berry juice is rich in nutrients and antioxidants that can help to reduce inflammation and swelling.
 Hemorrhoids are a common pregnancy complaint, but drinking mixed berry juice each day can help to reduce the symptoms and improve your overall comfort.